John Cohen Biography

 Cohen worked with the legendary photographer Robert Frank on the Beat Generation film Pull My Daisy, documented the work of the Abstract Expressionists and Pop Artists, and was an influential part of the Folk Music Revival as a musicologist and member of the New Lost City Ramblers with Mike Seeger and Tom Paley.

 An interest in the world at large led Cohen to Peru where he documented the life and textile arts of the people there.
 Cohen then traveled to Appalachia first as a photographer and musicologist, then as a filmmaker.
 The High Lonesome Sound, a portrait of rural Kentucky and musician Roscoe Holcomb, was Cohen's first film.
-Cohen has since produced more than a dozen films about a wide variety of subjects.
+Cohen later produced more than a dozen films about a wide variety of subjects.